Warrenheww/warrenheww.github.io/_pages/about.md

 Hello!
 I am **Weiwei He**, a Postdoctoral Associate in Computational Biophysics and Theoretical Chemistry at **New York University Abu Dhabi**, affiliated with the **Division of Science** and the **Chemistry Program** since Summer 2023.
 I work under the supervision of **Prof. Serdal Kirmizialtin** in the [**Kirmizialtin Lab**](https://www.kirmizialtinlab.org/).
 I received my Ph.D. in **Biophysics** from **New York University**, also under the guidance of Prof. Kirmizialtin, and earned my B.Sc. in **Chemistry** from **Southern University of Science and Technology (SUSTech)**.

 My research integrates **molecular dynamics (MD) simulations**, **machine learning**, and **experimental data** to understand the **structure, dynamics, and interactions of nucleic acids (DNA/RNA)**.
-Key areas include:
+I focus on SAXS/WAXS-guided MD for RNA/DNA structure refinement, RNA force field development and validation, DNA phase behavior and condensation, controllable RNA folding via chemical modifications, and multi-scale modeling of nucleic acid–vector assemblies for gene therapy.
 I am very fortunate to with internal collaborations with **Prof. Panče Naumov**, and broader collaborations with:

 - **Prof. Lois Pollack** (Nucleic Acids Biophysics)
 - **Prof. Mark E. Tuckerman** (Biomolecular Dynamics)
 - **Profs.
 Ting Wang & Jia Sheng** (RNA Modifications and Photocontrol)
 - **Profs.
 Xiangyun Qiu & George Shubeita** (Biopolymer Phase Transition)

-My research integrates **molecular dynamics (MD) simulations**, **machine learning**, and **experimental data** to understand the **structure, dynamics, and interactions of nucleic acids (DNA/RNA)**.
-Key areas include:

-- SAXS/WAXS-guided MD for RNA/DNA structure refinement
-- RNA force field development and validation
-- Phase behavior and condensation of DNA
-- Controllable RNA folding via chemical modifications
-- Multi-scale modeling of nucleic acid–vector assemblies for gene therapy

 ---